JosephValle/discount-calculator-flutter/README.md

 4. Add notes to the transaction
 5. Delete transactions

+Want to run this on web?
+Go to [https://josephvalle.github.io/discount-calculator-flutter/](https://josephvalle.github.io/discount-calculator-flutter/) to see the app in action

 ## Notes

 - The app uses the `flutter_bloc` package for state management